openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 The process to become a member is dead easy.
 You tell the Membership Officials that
           you want to be a Member and what you have done so far.
 They will then evaluate your contributions and vote on your request.
-Once your request gets more then four positive votes, you™re a Member.
+Once your request gets more then four positive votes, youâ€™re a Member.
 If you get four negative votes you get rejected. (...)

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Build-Service.png)Build Service Team

+â€œ

           [Pavol Rusnak:
             Version sorting in Ruby](http://stick.gk2.sk/blog/2011/07/version-sorting-in-ruby/)

-Today I needed to implement human sort for a list of distributions we support in
+Today I needed to implement â€œhuman sortâ€ for a list of distributions we support in
             theÂ [Open Build Service](http://openbuildservice.org/).
 I wanted to sort them alphabetically but at the same time the newest ones at the top.
 I ended up with the following code: (...)

-
+â€

 Build Service Statistics.Â Statistics can found at [Buildservice](http://build.opensuse.org)

 #### ![Header Picture](http://saigkill.homelinux.net/images/Kde-logo.jpg)KDE Team

+â€œ

           [Javier Llorente: New namespace for KDE apps maintained by upstream](http://lizards.opensuse.org/2011/07/19/new-namespace-for-kde-apps-maintained-by-upstream/)